Cuasia (QUASSIA) Overview Information

 - Use on the scalp for head lice.

 - Lice.
-There is some evidence that applying quassia tincture one time can kill head lice, but the lice sometimes come back.
-Some researchers suggest that two applications within one week might be more effective than a single application.
+Early research suggests that applying quassia tincture one time can kill head lice.
+However, the lice might come back.
+Some research shows that two applications within one week might be more effective than a single application.

 - Appetite loss (anorexia).